Michael Fairman

 Michael Fairman (born February 25, 1934) is an American actor and writer.

 Career

-He is best known for his various roles during his long career, which started when he was 31 years old.
-This includes the role of Nick Szabo on the daytime drama, Ryan's Hope, his recurring role as Department Inspector Knelman on Cagney & Lacey, and the recurring role of Patrick Murphy on CBS's daytime drama, The Young and the Restless.
+He is best known for his various roles during his long career.
+This includes the role of Nick Szabo on the daytime drama, Ryan's Hope, his recurring role as Department Inspector Knelman on Cagney & Lacey, and the recurring role of Patrick Murphy on the CBS daytime drama, The Young and the Restless.